Hurricane Neddy: Plot

 As Hurricane Barbara approaches Springfield, panicked citizens ransack the Kwik-E-Mart.
-After the storm, the Simpsons leave their basement to find their home unscathed.
-However, their next-door neighbor, Ned Flanders, emerges from a heap of rubble to find his house destroyed, forcing the Flanders family to take shelter in the church basement.
+After the storm, the Simpsons leave their basement to find their home unscathed, and their next-door neighbor, Ned Flanders, emerges from a heap of rubble to find his house destroyed, forcing the Flanders family to take shelter in the church basement after becoming homeless.
 Ned's house is uninsured, as he regards insurance as a form of gambling.
 Ned is further discouraged after learning that his business, The Leftorium, was looted after the storm.
-Distraught, Ned asks Rev. Lovejoy if God is punishing him like Job, despite his strict adherence to his faith.
+Distraught, Ned asks Rev. Lovejoy if God is punishing him despite his strict adherence to his faith, like Job.

-The next day, Marge surprises the Flanders family with a new home, which the residents of Springfield have built, though shoddily.
+Marge surprises the Flanders family with a new home, which the residents of Springfield have built, though shoddily.
 When Homer leans on the front door, the house immediately collapses.
-Finally, the lens in Ned's glasses breaks and his rage boils over after he is unable to calm himself down, furiously berating all the townspeople's flaws and failures after years of politeness, including his neighbor, Homer (who believes that he has got off "pretty easy").
+Ned's rage finally boils over, and he furiously insults all the townspeople after years of forced politeness.

-Worried he is losing his mind and feeling terrible for his outburst and violent breakdown, Ned voluntarily commits himself to a mental hospital.
-He is visited by his childhood psychiatrist, Dr. Foster, who recalls Ned's childhood as an out-of-control brat raised by beatnik parents.
-Ned's treatment, the University of Minnesota Spankalogical Protocol, involved eight months of continuous spanking by Foster.
-The treatment worked too well and left Ned unable to express anger until the losses he suffered from the storm made him erupt in repressed violent rage.
+Worried by his outburst, Ned voluntarily commits himself to Calmwood Mental Hospital.
+He is visited by his childhood psychiatrist Dr. Foster, who recalls Ned's childhood as an out-of-control brat raised by beatnik parents.
+Because Ned's parents refused to apply discipline (as they fear that doing so would bring a conflict of interest for their lifestyle), Ned's treatment, the University of Minnesota Spankalogical Protocol, involved eight months of continuous spanking by Foster.
+The treatment worked too well and left Ned unable to express anger until the losses he suffered from the storm made him erupt in violent rage.

 Foster realizes that his earlier approach was flawed and enlists Homer to help Ned express his emotions.
 Foster thinks Homer is perfect for this treatment because of his and Ned's mutual dislike.
-After several scripted insults fail to rile Ned's anger, Homer disparages his apparent like of everything, to which Ned admits he hates two things: the post office and his parents.
-Foster declares Ned cured and releases him from the asylum.
+After several scripted insults fail to rile Ned's anger, Homer disparages his apparent like of everything, to which Ned admits he hates two things: the post office and his parents (due to their lack of discipline).
+Hearing Ned declaring his hatred for his parents, Foster happily declares Ned cured and releases him from the asylum.

-Outside the hospital, Ned is greeted by the townsfolk of Springfield, including the rest of the Simpsons and his family.
-Ned promises to tell people when they offend him instead of stifling his anger, to Foster's approval, and cheerily adds he will run them down with his car if they anger him with Homer remarking that Ned is crazy.
+Outside the hospital, Ned is greeted by the townsfolk of Springfield.
+Ned promises to tell people when they offend him instead of stifling his anger, to Foster's approval, and cheerily adds he will run them down with his car if they anger him.
+Homer playfully remarks that Ned is crazy, and Ned winks.